NOTARY CLIENT INFORMATION

 His scale of charges per notarisation in respect of persons acting in a personal capacity is set out below.
 (A different scale charges apply where someone is signing on behalf of a company or organisation as a different authentication process applies.)

-Payment is by card, cash or bank transfer in advance of collection of the notarised documents.
+Payment is by card at my office or by bank transfer in advance of collection of the notarised documents.

 In that case please write (but do not enclose any original documents) with full details of your complaint to:-